School of Music Audition Information

 Composition applicants are accepted based on the strength of the composition portfolio and academic record.
-Instrumental/vocal auditions on a primary instrument are required for admission to the composition major; composers should check the guidelines for audition requirements for the appropriate instrument.
-Composition applicants who do not successfully place into an applied faculty member’s studio will enter the piano track and may study with an advanced graduate student.
+Applicants who wish to study with a faculty member on their primary instrument (instrumental/vocal) are required to audition.
+Composers should check the guidelines for audition requirements for the appropriate instrument.
+Composition applicants who do not successfully place into an applied faculty member’s studio or who do not wish to take a primary studio audition will enter the piano track.
 This piano track focuses on the keyboard skills necessary as a composer, and not those of a performer.

 Graduate Composition, Ethnomusicology, Music Education, Musicology, and Theory applicants do not need to audition.
 Graduate Music Education students can audition in September if they want private lessons on a primary instrument during their program.

-- Pre-screening Recorded Media Submissions: extended to December 15
+- Pre-screening Recorded Media Submissions: December 1

-- Undergraduate Common Application
+- Undergraduate Common Application: January 2

-- Schedule your Audition (Open for Regional Audition Dates & Boston Auditions for programs without pre-screening): schedule by January 3
+- Schedule your Audition (Open for Regional Audition Dates & Boston Auditions for programs without pre-screening): schedule by January 5

 Applicants will be notified of pre-screening results in early January

-2016-17 Audition Dates & Repertoire Requirements
+2017-18 Audition Dates & Repertoire Requirements

 Please select your instrument/program below to view the audition repertoire requirements and audition options.